What we doTertiary Colleges

 Tertiary Colleges are therefore at the heart of their local community and play a key role in providing outstanding academic and vocational provision, improving skills, developing economic prosperity and promoting social cohesion.
 Our members are committed to inclusion, widening participation and to high achievement for all students.
 Tertiary Colleges are key to the delivery of the plans of both the Department for Education, and the Department of Business, Innovation and Skills.They achieve high standards of performance in A-level provision, and in applied and vocational programmes, including apprenticeships.
 They have high staying on rates and achievement post-16, and well developed strategic relationships with their Local Authority.
 This spans economic development and community partnerships as well as education and training collaborations, and means that tertiary colleges are central to the future of their local community.

-For more information about the work of the Tertiary Colleges Group, please contact: Denise Vaughan, Tertiary College Group Administrator, by email: firstname.lastname@example.org or by phoning 0208 420 7742.
+For more information about the work of the Tertiary Colleges Group, please contact: Chris Webb, Principal and Chief Executive of Barnsley College, and Chair of the Tertiary Colleges Group, at firstname.lastname@example.org or on 01226 216128.